bernease/cli-demo-1/README.md

-# WhyLogs - A Library for Statistical Profile Logging
+# WhyLogs CLI Demo - A Library for Statistical Profile Logging

 Source code included for DataSketches and WhyLogs.
 Available under Apache License 2.0